atseanpaul/dpcd_parser/README.md

 ### Parse DRM/KMS logs
-Use the --logs argument to paste drm/kms debug logs into stdin.
+Use the --logs argument to paste or stream drm/kms debug logs into stdin.
 The tool will pull out the DPCD operations and parse them, it will ignore all other log messages, so just dump the whole log in.
-Insert a blank line to terminate stdin read.
+Insert a blank line to terminate stdin read if pasting.

 ```
-$ ./dpcd_parser.py --logs
+$ cat /sys/kernel/debug/tracing/instances/drm/trace_pipe | ./dpcd_parser.py --logs
 [  2 258946.147062] [intel_dp_detect] [CONNECTOR:90:DP-2]
 [  2 258946.147063] [intel_power_well_get] enabling power well 2
 [  2 258946.147473] [drm_dp_dpcd_read] DPDDC-C: 0x00000 AUX -> (ret= 15) 12 14 e4 01 a1 01 01 81 00 00 04 00 3f 00 01